-Figure 3.27 Detection histories of radio-tagged steelhead within the Seton River watershed and surrounding area during the 2020 migration and spawning period.
+Figure 3.29 Detection histories of radio-tagged steelhead within the Seton River watershed and surrounding area during the 2021 migration and spawning period.
 The red point represents the release location during which fish were tracked with a mobile receiver.
-The remainder of detections, represented by the blue points, are from fixed receiver stations.
+The remainder of detections, represented by the blue and grey points, are from fixed receiver stations and mobile tracking respectively.
 Only fish with >1 detection above the Seton River confluence are shown.